bubbleboy14/cantools/README.md

     - navButtons (default: true): include nav bubbles and arrows
     - pan (default: true): slow-pan frame background images
     - tapCb (default: null): called when slider is tapped
+    - startFrame (default: null): label (or index if frames are unlabeled) of frame to slide to initially (disables autoSlide)
     - bubblePosition (default: 'bottom'): where to position frame indicator bubbles ('top' or 'bottom')
     - arrowPosition (default: 'middle'): where to position navigator arrows
     - orientation (default: 'horizontal'): orientation for slider frames to arrange themselves
-    - arrows (default: false): use arrow keys to navigate slider
+    - keys (default: true): use arrow keys to navigate slider, as well as enter key for peekaboo transitions
     - frames (default: []): an array of items corresponding to the frames in the slider

 The last one, 'frames', must be an array either of strings (interpreted